synchealth/handbook/content/handbook/Compensation.md

-### Pay Schedule: Bi-Monthly
+### Pay Schedule: Bi-Weekly

-${env.company} pays associates on a bi-weekly basis on the week subsequent to the week worked.
-Payment is by Direct Deposit on the 1st and 16th of each month.
+${env.company} is moving to a bi-weekly pay schedule starting in 2024.
+Payment is by Direct Deposit every other Friday.
 Some contracted associates my have a different pay schedule arranged per contract.

 ### Payment